szcarr/IPdisplayscreen/README.md

 To run do:

-chmod 700 /src/ipsetup.sh
+chmod 700 /src/ipsetup.sh && ./ipsetup.sh

-sh ipsetup.sh

 After installation, reboot your raspberry pi that is connected with a hd44780 screen.